Story by Cristina Chi

 But as of writing, there remains no official date for the gradual return to face-to-face classes, and plans pushing for a dry run have been postponed due to a recent surge in COVID-19 cases.
-President Rodrigo Duterte previously said that he will wait once ‘vaccines become readily available,’ leaving education officials, teachers and students to twiddle their thumbs.
+President Rodrigo Duterte previously said that he will wait once ‘vaccines become readily available,’ leaving education officials, teachers and students twiddling their thumbs.

 The latest policy concerning face-to-face classes is baked into DepEd Order No. 14 issued in June 2020.
-Aside from setting up handwashing facilities, the guidelines require schools to implement physical distancing by capping the number of learners in each classroom to a maximum of 18 to 21.
+Aside from setting up handwashing facilities, the guidelines require schools to implement physical distancing by capping the number of learners in each classroom to a maximum of 21.

 “We still need to build more classrooms because it’s not enough.
 Even if we make the arrangement ‘Tuesday-Thursday’ and ‘Monday-Wednesday-Friday’ with only 50% of students in attendance,” he added.

 In the past, public schools often resorted to bloated class sizes and congested classrooms to adjust to a shortage of facilities, especially in highly urbanized areas.

 But overcrowded classrooms would no doubt be dangerous in the middle of a pandemic, said pediatric infectious disease expert Mary Ann Bunyi.
 “If you have a classroom full of students, the ventilation will be compromised.
 Viral particles from an infected person could easily spread,” she added.